-Currently Enrolled Students: Applications and general information are available in from Dr. Charles Sabatia.
+Currently Enrolled Students: Applications and general information are available by clicking on the links.
 In addition to completing the application form and medical forms, students must pre-register for the Summer Field Program during Spring pre-registration.
-Courses are listed in the 10-week summer term under the Distance Education campus.
+Courses are listed in the 10-week summer term under the Study Abroad campus.

-Transfer Students: Apply for admission to MSU, submit a Summer Field Program application and medical form, and plan to attend the Summer Field Program and Fall 2017 registration day.
-Applications for the Summer Field Program are available from community college advisors.
+Transfer Students: Apply for admission to MSU, submit a Summer Field Program application and medical form, and plan to attend the Summer Field Program and Fall 2018 registration day.
+Applications for the Summer Field Program are available from community college advisors or here.
 Application for admission to MSU must be made before applying for the summer field program.
 Visit the web at www.msstate.edu and link to Prospective Students.
 Students must receive a “clear” or “admit contingent” admission status to pre-register.
 In addition, students must have their immunization record on file with the MSU Student Health Center before pre-registration.

 Essential Skills for Successful Completion of the Forest Measurements Section of the MSU Forestry Summer Field Program: Community College students who transfer to the MSU Forestry program are expected to enroll in the Summer Field Program course, FO3015, during the summer immediately after they transfer.
 Read a summary of the essential skills.
 Download